Bisi Onasanya: Early life

 Born in Ibadan, the Oyo State capital, Onasanya hails from the Onasanya Family in Ijebu Land, Ogun State.
 He grew up in Lagos, Nigeria’s commercial capital, where he attended St Paul’s Anglican Primary School (Mushin), Eko Boys High School (Mushin), and the then Lagos State College of Science and Technology.
 He is the eldest of four children from his mother, and the third of his father’s children.

 Career

 Wema Bank

 Onasanya joined Wema Bank as a senior accountant in 1985, and over the nine years he worked there, rose to become Head of Accounts.

 First Pension Custodian

 Onasanya spent three years (October 2005 to December 2008) as Managing Director/Chief Executive Officer of First Pension Custodian.
 Incorporated by the First Bank Group in response to reforms to the Nigerian pension industry which saw the actuarial system move from a “defined benefit” to a “defined contribution" basis, Onasanya took First Pension Custodian from the application stage, through authorisation by the industry regulator.
 Thereafter, he successfully established it as the sector leader in the Nigerian pension custody market.

-The company broke even with almost N400 billion pension assets under management by the time he left in 2008.
+The company broke even with almost N400 billion in pension assets under management by the time he left in 2008.